-In short, it is a powerfully decisive tool that puts the gunman in control, whether stalking through the woods looking for game, protecting yourself from the city’s criminal element, or dealing with any breakdown or collapse of governmental rule.
+In short, it is a powerfully decisive tool that puts the user in control, whether stalking through the woods looking for game, protecting yourself from the city’s criminal element, or dealing with any breakdown or collapse of governmental rule.

 There are number of key traits every quality rifle should have, and you should be aware of these before running out to the store.
-You don’t want to put money down on a low quality piece of machinery.
+You don’t want to put money down on a low-quality piece of machinery.
 To any prepper, this kind of mistake will end up costing him even more money than the first purchase and put him behind the 8-ball when things get serious out there.
 Check out this list below so you don’t make those mistakes:

 Rifles should be….

 - Equipped with a detachable magazine.

 - Built for at least a 20 round capacity (some State Laws require less).

 - Able to shoot a minimum of 300 meters accurately.

 - Ready to aim with dependable iron sights.